Using Custom Output Parsers

 To create a custom output parser:

-- Select Tools > Options > Build & Run > Custom Output Parsers > Add.
+- Select Edit > Preferences > Build & Run > Custom Output Parsers > Add.

 - In the Error message capture pattern field, specify a regular expression to define what is an error.
-The custom parser matches the compile output line by line against the regular expression and displays errors in the Issues output pane.
+The custom parser matches the compile output line by line against the regular expression and displays errors in Issues.
 Create regular expression groups that contain the file name, line number and error message.

 - In the Capture Positions field, map the regular expression groups to File name, Line number, and Message.